demisto/content-docs/docs/integrations/collectors.md

   {
     "MyVendor_MyProduct_raw": {
       "field_1": {
-        "type": "string|int", // Specify whether the field is a string or an integer "is_array": true|false // Specify whether the field is an array/list of types.
+        "type": "string|int|datetime", // Specify whether the field is a string, an integer or a datetime "is_array": true|false // Specify whether the field is an array/list of types.
       },
       "field_2": {